zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_05_en-US_PILOT_AND_THE_ABYSS.md

 The ship is the final exam.
 It tests everything you are.

-And for those who pass, it becomes an extension of self—a symbiotic partner in navigating not just space, but time, reality, and the infinite cascade of existence.
+And for those who pass, it becomes an extension of self, a symbiotic partner in navigating not just space, but time, reality, and the infinite cascade of existence.

 ---